Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Implementation

 We evaluate \sysname against all the attacks mentioned in Section~\ref{sec:attacks}.
-We generate 250 adversarial samples for each attack using both the target (ResNet34) and surrogate (ResNet18) models.
-We also generate 250 backdoor-triggered samples for the BadNet attack.
-We further randomize the perturbation of each malicious sample and consider that as benign samples.
-Therefore, the benign and malicious sample pairs have the same noise magnitude, but the perturbation structure differs.
+For the adversarial attacks, we generate 500 natural samples by adding Gaussian noise for each dataset.
+Subsequently, we generate 100 adversarial samples for each attack using both the target and surrogate models.
+We randomize the perturbation of each malicious sample and consider them benign samples.
+Therefore, the benign and malicious sample pairs have the same noise magnitude, but the perturbation structure/pattern differs.
 This challenging evaluation setting ensures that \sysname only detects malicious inputs but not benign anomalies.
-The parameters for implementing each attack are mentioned in Table~\ref{tab:attacks}.
+Fig.~\ref{fig:attack_grid-adv} shows the samples of adversarial examples across different attacks and datasets.

+We conduct three distinct backdoor attacks on the CIFAR-10 dataset, each with varying poison rates and target labels.
+We implement BadNet with a poison rate of 5\%, using a checkerboard pattern in the bottom-right corner of the image as the trigger.
+WaNet, on the other hand, applies a transformation-based backdoor with a 10\% poison rate, using subtle warping of the input images.
+Lastly, LCA is implemented with a significantly higher poison rate of 25\%, with checkerboard triggers in four corners.
+To evaluate \sysname against these attacks, we generate 1000 backdoor-triggered samples for all three backdoor attacks.
+As backdoor models are hypersensitive to trigger-like benign noises, we generate another 1000 samples with Gaussian noise as the benign samples.